 SDK offers a Merge(primaryFifaId, secondaryFifaId) method.
 A primary record will continue to be used, while the secondary record will not.
 If the records are merged, any user trying to run any operation (even get) on the secondary record will receive a 309 error along with the pointer to the right, primary record.
 The decision, therefore, is important.

-• methods taking name & DoB as parameters - registerPerson(...), getDuplicates(...) - return the date of the first registration for each of the potential duplicates
+- methods taking PersonData (contains name & DoB) as parameter - registerPersonAndWaitForDetailsInCaseofDuplicates(...), getDuplicates(...) - return the date of the registration in Connect ID for each of the potential duplicates

-• methods taking FIFA ID as a parameter - updatePerson(...), getDuplicatesByFifaId(...) - return both: the date of the first registration for each of the potential duplicates and the date of registration of a reference FIFA ID (the one given as a parameter).
+- methods taking FIFA_ID as a parameter - updatePerson(...), getDuplicatesByFifaId(...) - return both: the date of the registration in Connect ID for each of the potential duplicates and the date of registration of a reference FIFA_ID (the one given as a parameter).

 Any questions?
 Send us an email to support.id@fifa.org.